nodejs/build/ansible/roles/metrics/files/summaries/README.md

 - Push Docker image to GCR
   - `docker push gcr.io/nodejs-org/producesummaries:latest`
 - Deploy Cloud Run service
-  - `gcloud run deploy produce-summaries --image gcr.io/nodejs-org/producesummaries:latest --region us-central1 --no-allow-unauthenticated`
+  - `gcloud run deploy produce-summaries --image gcr.io/nodejs-org/producesummaries:latest --service-account metrics-processor-service-key.json --region us-central1 --no-allow-unauthenticated`
 - If traffic is not routed to the new revision, update the service to send all traffic to the new revision
   - `gcloud run services update-traffic produce-summaries --to-latest --region us-central1`